 Equipment failures cannot be eliminated.
 It will happen.
 However, it is possible to reduce equipment failures, prolong the lifespan of expensive equipment, and save your business money in the long run.

-Preventive Maintenance (PM) refers to regular, routine maintenance to keep equipment running at optimal levels, prevent unplanned downtime and the expensive costs due to equipment failure.
-Preventive Maintenance requires careful planning and scheduling of maintenance on critical equipment, identifying and eliminating potential problems before they arise.
+Preventative Maintenance (PM) refers to regular, routine maintenance to keep equipment running at optimal levels, and prevent unplanned downtime and the expensive costs due to equipment failure.
+Preventative Maintenance requires careful planning and scheduling of maintenance on critical equipment, identifying and eliminating potential problems before they arise.

 It can be a complex process, especially for businesses that house various types of electrical equipment in one facility.
 However, the days of relying on run-to-failure or reactive maintenance are numbered, as many businesses move towards preventive maintenance to protect their expensive equipment.

-Reactive maintenance can cost up to eight times more compared to preventive maintenance.
+Reactive maintenance can cost up to eight times more compared to preventative maintenance.

 Reactive maintenance involves repairing equipment after it has failed and inoperable.
 While it may seem less expensive to operate reactively, planned maintenance can actually be less costly.

-While Preventive Maintenance cannot eliminate these expenses completely, following preventive maintenance schedules can help to reduce the risk of unexpected equipment breakdown, health hazards and liability lawsuits.
-Preventive Maintenance can also prolong equipment lifespan, increase productivity, reduce repair costs and even increase energy consumption.
+While Preventative Maintenance cannot eliminate these expenses completely, following preventative maintenance schedules can help to reduce the risk of unexpected equipment breakdown, health hazards and liability lawsuits.
+Preventative Maintenance can also prolong equipment lifespan, increase productivity, reduce repair costs and even increase energy consumption.

 Keeping detailed logs of accurate records of all inspections and servicing documents will make it easier to track the status of your equipment, thereby making preventive maintenance more manageable.

-While any organisation with assets to maintain can benefit from Preventive Maintenance, we have found that it really helps to streamline the maintenance operations for some of these industries:
+While any organisation with assets to maintain can benefit from Preventative Maintenance, we have found that it really helps to streamline the maintenance operations for some of these industries: